-Android application publishing is a process that makes your Android applications available to users.
-Infect, publishing is the last phase of the Android application development process.
+Android Application Publishing is a process that makes your Android application users available.
+Infected, publishing is the last step of the Android application development process.

 Android development life cycle

-Once you developed and fully tested your Android Application, you can start selling or distributing free using Google Play (A famous Android marketplace).
-You can also release your applications by sending them directly to users or by letting users download them from your own website.
+Once you develop and fully test your Android application, you can start selling or distributing free using Google Play (a famous Android Marketplace).
+You can give your app directly to users or download them from your own website.

-You can check a detailed publishing process at Android official website, but this tutorial will take you through simple steps to launch your application on Google Play.
-Here is a simplified check list which will help you in launching your Android application −
+You can see a detailed publishing process on the Android official website, but this tutorial will take you simple steps to launch your application on Google Play.
+Here's a simplified checklist that will help you launch your Android app -

 ||Regression Testing Before you publish your application, you need to make sure that its meeting the basic quality expectations for all Android apps, on all of the devices that you are targeting.
 So perform all the required testing on different devices including phone and tablets.